-Etienne De Jonghe was the secretary-general of Pax Christi International for almost 30 years (1978-2007).
+Etienne De Jonghe was the secretary-general of Pax Christi International for almost 30 years (1978-2007) and currently serves his second term as board member of the IPB.
 He has engaged in bridgebuilding with various faith communities, including the Catholic Church and the Russian Orthodox Church.

 De Jonghe also worked on human rights and conflict resolution in Latin America, Asia, and Africa.